Endovenous ablation

 Varicose veins are enlarged and twisted veins in your leg.

-Varicose veins tend to run in families and are made worse by pregnancy and if you do a lot of standing.
+Varicose veins tend to run in families and are made worse by pregnancy and standing up a lot.

 Both legs contain a system of deep veins, which are buried within the muscles of your leg, and a system of superficial veins which run just underneath your skin.